RedPandaGuy1234/Games/README.md

 # Games

-A small collection of games, built and maintained by RedPandaGuy1234.
+A small collection of games, built by me.
 This repo started as a single Python Battleship implementation and has grown into a home for multiple games — some playable in your terminal, some in your browser.

 ## Table of Contents
 - [Games in This Repo](#games-in-this-repo)